 RNFAS Public Exhibition, Phase 2 Lower Section

+A Public Exhibition was staged on Thursday 16th May 2013.
+Residents, business owners and stakeholders were invited to view plans and discuss any concerns.
+This second phase of the scheme is currently out to tender with works due to begin early 2014.
 The District Valuer has been appointed by The Highland Council to liaise with landowners and businesses that are directly affected by the scheme.
 If you would like to raise a concern with the District Valuer please contact them on 03000 506298.

-Completion Of Enabling Works
+Completion of Enabling Works

-Background To The Scheme
+Background to the Scheme

 In December 2011 The Highland Council applied to Scottish Government for funding towards the above scheme.